kurttaylor/kurt-website/content/home/projects.md

 [content]
   # Page type to display.
 E.g. project.
   page_type = "project"
+  A list of my past, current and future projects can be found on my OSF page at: https://osf.io/82vq6/
   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.
   # To show all items, set `tag` to "*".